 The Insurance Council and its exam proctors will not accept responsibility for lost, stolen, or damaged items.

-Providing a safe exam environment is our priority.
-We have put in place measures to protect our examinees, staff and proctors on exam day:
+Under the guidance from the Provincial Health Officer, the Insurance Council has put in place measures to protect our examinees, staff and proctors on exam day:

 *About Masks: Non-medical, N95, and double layer cloth masks are acceptable; however, we do not permit bandanas, gaiters, or masks with exhalation valves to be worn in exam sittings.
 A good mask has a double layer of washable, breathable fabric that helps keep the wearer from spreading potentially infected droplets into the air.
 A bandanna tied around the face does not work as well as a mask because it is open at the bottom.
 A gaiter (a tube of thin, stretchy knit fabric that can be worn around the neck and pulled up to cover the nose and mouth) is usually too thin to provide adequate protection.
 Likewise, masks with exhalation valves can allow your droplets to escape into the air.